ABOUT THE STORY

 Handpicked by Admiral Yamamoto to lead the attack on Pearl Harbor in December 1941, MITSUO FUCHIDA'S ambition for the glory of Japan ultimately drove him and his nation into utter ruin.

-Jake DeShazer, a young man serving in the US Army Air Corps., swore revenge against the Japanese and voluteered for the first American counterattack on Japan – but things went impossibly wrong.
+Jake DeShazer, a young man serving in the US Army Air Corps., swore revenge against the Japanese and volunteered for the first American counterattack on Japan – but things went impossibly wrong.

 Peggy Covell's parents served as teachers in Japan, until her family fled the impending war to the safety of the Philippines, never realizing the disaster awaiting them.
 But what happened through her life would leave Fuchida forever changed.